junedu416/junedu416/README.md

 ### Hi there 👋
+It's June here.
+A full-stack web developer in training.

 <!--
 **junedu416/junedu416** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.